freeCodeCamp/freeCodeCamp/README.md

 Contributing
 ------------
-This boilerplate project was created for you.
-If something is unclear, confusing, or needs refactoring, please let me know.
-Pull requests are always welcome, but due to the opinionated nature of the project, I cannot accept every pull request.
+If something is unclear, confusing, or needs to be refactored, please let me know.
+Pull requests are always welcome, but due to the opinionated nature of this project, I cannot accept every pull request.
 Please open an issue before submitting a pull request.